sgdc/launcher/readme.md

         "description": "Game description.",
         "devs": "Person A and Person B",
         //below this is optional
-        "videoName": "videoInVideosFolder.webm", // if this is not specified, the launcher looks for the first .webm it can find in the game's folder.
         "exeName": "theSpecificFileToLoad.jar" //if this is not specified, the launcher looks for the first .exe it can find in the game's folder.
-Necessary if the game is not a .exe file.
+This field is necessary if the game is not a .exe file.
     }
 ```